-There are several libraries available in Python to avoid our headache while implementing machine learning.
+There are several libraries available in Python to avoid our headaches while implementing machine learning.

 Numpy, Pandas, Matplotlib, Seaborn, Scikit-learn, Tensorflow, etc. are some of them.

-These libraries are not so tough as their names may seem like to you.
-These will be very easy to learn once you master the basics of Python programming language.
+These libraries are not so tough as their names may seem to you.
+These will be very easy to learn once you master the basics of the Python programming language.